laktek/SugarlessJS/README.md

     // http://jsbin.com/akibac/edit#source
   ```

-What if the functions in the queue runs asynchrnously?
+* What if the functions in the queue runs asynchronously?
 One way to handle asynchrnous flow is to use `sugarless.next()` method.
 Calling it will halt the sequential evaluation of the context queue and returns the next function in the queue.
-You can use the function returned, as a callback for an asynchrnous call.
+You can use the function returned, as a callback for an asynchronous call.

   ```javascript
     $_({})(